Bedrock-OSS/bedrock-wiki/docs/blocks/fake-blocks.md

 	"format_version": "1.13.0",
 	"minecraft:entity": {
 		"description": {
-			"identifier": "thing:dummy_align", //The dummy entity is used to avoid triggering the entity_spawned event in the original entity.
+			"identifier": "wiki:dummy_align", //The dummy entity is used to avoid triggering the entity_spawned event in the original entity.
 			"is_spawnable": false,
 			"is_summonable": true,
 			"is_experimental": false